 To determine if you’re getting a good deal, understand the average costs for you and your home.
 Also, ask agents about all available home insurance discounts, as some insurers apply certain reductions only if requested.

-Bundling policies can lead to significant savings.
-For example, if you bundle home and auto insurance in California, you lower your annual insurance payments on both policies.
+Bundling policies can lead to huge savings.
+If you bundle home and auto insurance in California, you lower your annual insurance payments on both policies.

 To get cheaper premiums on your home, consider making improvements like adding storm shutters or home security systems.